MrWolfZ/Conqueror/README.md

 ## Open points

-### Breaking changes

-- change root namespace to `Conqueror`
-- make event publisher middleware pipeline configurable
-- change HTTP client options to expose provider through options object instead of using factory properties
+- for some features provide code snippets in documentation instead of library (e.g. common middlewares etc.)
+- use `.ConfigureAwait(false)` everywhere
+- add null checks to public API methods to support users that do not use nullable reference types

-### Enhancements
+### CQS

-- create common abstractions package
-- expose contexts directly on middleware contexts
+- expose command/query and conqueror context objects directly on middleware contexts
-- allow middlewares to implement multiple interfaces
-- validate pipeline configuration method signature
 - pass through custom interface extra methods to backing instance
-- add support for .NET standard 2.0
-- add trace IDs to commands and query contexts
-  - integrate trace ID from ASP Core if using HTTP package
-- allow registering all custom interfaces in assembly as HTTP client (allow specifying options for all those clients)
-- pull some logic for HTTP into a `Http.Common` package
-  - for example default strategy for routes
-- add analyzer that ensures the `ConfigurePipeline` method is present on all handlers (including code fix)
+- for .NET 6 add analyzer that ensures the `ConfigurePipeline` method is present on all handlers with pipeline configuration interface (including code fix)

+#### CQS ASP Core

+- delegate route path creation to service
+- allow attaching middlewares to http clients (via the configuration action)
+- allow registering all custom interfaces in assembly as HTTP clients with `AddConquerorHttpClientsFromAssembly(Assembly assembly, Func<IServiceProvider, HttpClient> httpClientFactory)`
+- allow path to be set for http commands and queries

-- eventing
+- add missing tests
-  - make event publishing strategy customizable
-  - ship two strategies out of the box (parallel and sequential)
-    - make them available as service collection extension methods
-  - sequential strategy as default
-  - handle cancellation in strategy
-- http client edge cases (i.e. write tests)
   - complex query objects for GET
   - custom serializer settings for read/write
   - null properties
   - null GET parameters
   - throw error on double http service registration

 - http server edge cases
   - throw error when duplicate command name is found

-- for some features provide code snippets in documentation instead of library (e.g. common middlewares etc.)
-- create `Conqueror` and `Conqueror.Abstractions` entry packages that combine CQS and Eventing
+### Eventing

+- make event publisher middleware pipeline configurable
+- make event publishing strategy customizable
+  - ship two strategies out of the box (parallel and sequential)
+    - make them available as service collection extension methods
+  - sequential strategy as default
+  - handle cancellation in strategy
+- add tests for service collection configuration
+- for .NET 6 add analyzer that ensures the `ConfigurePipeline` method is present on all handlers with pipeline configuration interface (including code fix)

+### Interactive streaming

+- implement middleware support
+- for .NET 6 add analyzer that ensures the `ConfigurePipeline` method is present on all handlers with pipeline configuration interface (including code fix)

+#### Interactive streaming ASP Core

+- add tests for behavior when websocket connection is interrupted (i.e. disconnect without proper close handshake)
+  - consider adding explicit message for signaling the end of the stream
+- propagate conqueror context
+- delegate route path creation to service
+- allow setting prefetch options (e.g. buffer size, prefetch batch size)

-### Bugfixes
+### Reactive streaming

-- use `.ConfigureAwait(false)` everywhere
-- add null checks to public API methods
+- implement basic version
+- implement middleware support